Beta vulgaris marítima

 I absolutely love the contradictory nature of these plants which manage to be unruly in their growth, while exhibiting pristine, glossy leaves which actually squeak as you pick them.
 It also often grows in spectacular locations with waves breaking at it and spindrift tumbling across its stalwort glossy greens.
 Magnificent!

 Sea beet’s incredible, rich, green goodness, squeaky leaves & stacked glory, defy the challenges of its exposed home.
 Its one of many reasons I could never live far from the sea.
-This is the sort of stuff that would have nourished our hunter-gatherer ancestors, though it is seldom discussed as it doesn’t show up in the fossil record like bones & shell middens.
+This is the sort of stuff that would have nourished our hunter-gatherer ancestors, though it is seldom discussed as it doesn’t show up in the fossil record like bones and shell middens.
 But foragers *know* when they connect with it, and feel that lineage as it nourishes them.

 Within 2 years the colony was back in rude health – renewed & invigorated- and tastier than ever!